Have you heard of the Rate of Perceived Exertion (RPE) chart but aren’t quite sure how it works—or whether it’s even useful for your running workouts?

 These inherent limitations of HRZ training (deconditioned athletes, heat, and cardiac drift) are not faced when training based on RPE.

-Training to heart rate zones requires a GPS watch with a HR monitor, simple as.
+Training in heart rate zones requires a GPS watch with an HR monitor.

-One of the benefits of running by RPE is that you don’t even need to use a GPS watch (although I still recommend running with one in order to log your actual performance), but you don’t need to rely on the output of a device when measuring physical activity intensity.
+One of the benefits of running by RPE is that you don’t even need to use a GPS watch (although I still recommend running with one to log your actual performance), and you don’t need to rely on the output of a device when measuring physical activity intensity.

 Is heart rate an accurate way of measuring stress?